War Baby (song)

 "War Baby" is a song by Tom Robinson, released as a single in 1983.
 It reached No. 6 on the UK singles chart, and was included on Robinson's 1984 album Hope and Glory.

 Background

-After the break-up of his band Sector 27, Robinson was "massively into debt, particularly with the British tax authorities", was "technically bankrupt", and depressed, so in 1982 he went to stay with a friend in Hamburg, Germany.
+After the break-up of his band Sector 27, Robinson was "massively in debt, particularly with the British tax authorities", was "technically bankrupt", and depressed, so in 1982 he went to stay with a friend in Hamburg, Germany.
 He learnt German and started playing in Germany, including in East Berlin (seven years before the fall of the Berlin Wall), with East German band NO 55.

-Robinson describes writing the song, whilst stoned, after a bad experience at a gay bathing parlor, he "...wrote straight down "only the very young and the very beautiful can be so aloof."
+Robinson describes writing the song, whilst stoned, after a bad experience at a gay sauna, he "...wrote straight down 'only the very young and the very beautiful can be so aloof.'
 And the rest of it poured out onto the page, eight, ten pages of the stuff, just hand-written, stream of consciousness stuff.
 And it took about a year to get those ten pages down to something that you could actually sing in four minutes."